aws/copilot-cli/site/content/docs/developing/secrets.en.md

 This works because ECS Agent will resolve the SSM parameter when it starts up your task, and set the environment variable for you.

 ### In Secrets Manager
-Similar to SSM, first ensure that your Secrets Manager secret has the `copilot-application` and `copilot-environments` tags.
+Similar to SSM, first ensure that your Secrets Manager secret has the `copilot-application` and `copilot-environment` tags.

 Suppose you have a Secrets Manager secret with the following configuration: